openvolley/file_sender/README.md

 Use the button to copy the associated link to the clipboard.

+NOTE: the IP address shown here might be incorrect if the scout laptop is connected to multiple local networks.
+In that case, you will need to determine the correct IP address to use manually.
+The data link will always be `http://SCOUT.IP.ADDRESS:7474/live.dvw`.

 ## Live stats

-Science Untangled users can also open the "Live app" link (requires internet sharing).
+Science Untangled users can also open the "Live app" link (if using internet sharing).
 Once the live app has opened, ensure that you are logged into your Science Untangled account and then look for the "Share this session with anyone" button.
 This allows you to share stats from your live-scouted file with other (non-SU) users &mdash; your coaching staff, perhaps.
-The app will show a QR code to allow easy opening in another (mobile) device.
+The app will show a QR code to allow easy opening in a phone or other device.

 ### Downloading in scripts